National Weather Service United States Department of Commerce

 Radar Image Radar Image Radar Image

-Initial tornado touchdown observed by spotters and chasers at or around 6:53 pm northwest of Clear Lake SD Brief tornado touchdown southwest of Gary SD at around 7:35 pm This is the initial radar couplet of what would go on to be the EF-3 tornado near Gary, time is approximately 8:07 pm
+Initial tornado touchdown observed by spotters and chasers northwest of Clear Lake SD.
+Radar time is approximately 6:50 pm Brief tornado touchdown southwest of Gary SD.
+Radar time is approximately 7:35 pm This is the initial radar couplet of what would go on to be the EF-3 tornado near Gary, Radar time is approximately 8:09 pm

 MRMS Reflectivity of the June 28, 2025 Tornadic Event.
 The loop goes from 6 PM CDT to midnight.